Zadruga (movement)

-Movement of Polish Nationalists Zadruga was a Polish neopagan nationalist movement.
+The Movement of Polish Nationalists Zadruga was a Polish neopagan nationalist movement.

 History

 It was founded in 1937 by Jan Stachniuk.
 It published a monthly political and cultural bulletin Zadruga.
 The group that coalesced around this bulletin was the most active neopagan group during the 1918–1939 period in Poland, with around 300 followers in 1939.
 However, the Zadruga movement never formalized its membership.

 During 1945–1947, as part of the Nationalist opposition, Zadruga published the Zryw in Poznań and Arkona journals in Bydgoszcz.
 The movement leaders were arrested in 1949 by the Communist regime, accused of collaboration with Neo-Fascists, and were imprisoned in 1952.

 After the amnesty in 1956, they were released.
 Rather than resume their former activities, they transformed into an informal intellectual movement, based in Wrocław.
 Attempts in the 1980s and 1990s to revive the association were not successful.

 Use by later movements

 After 1989 the elements of Zadruga were used by Bolesław Tejkowski in his ideology of Polish anti-clerical nationalism of the Social-National Union (Unia Społeczno-Narodowa).
 The ideology was propagated separately by the Toporzeł Publishing House.
 Many former participants of the informal Zadruga intellectual groups became members of the National Movement (Ruch Narodowy) or of the Nacjonalistyczne Stowarzyszenie Zadruga.

 The foundational writings of Stachniuk and Wacyk are used now by certain Polish Slavic native faith groups, especially by the Union of Native Faith (Rodzima Wiara) and by the Association for Tradition and Culture "Niklot" (Stowarzyszenie na rzecz Tradycji i Kultury „Niklot”):.